NC3-LU/cases_web/_publications/recommendationsecuring/SecurityChecklistForPHPWebApplications.markdown

 lang: en
 hidden: true
 ---
-## In brief
+## In Brief

-A short checklist outlining the most common vulnerabilities of web applications and applicable PHP solutions and best practices.
+The below is a short checklist outlining the most common vulnerabilities of web applications and applicable PHP solutions and best practices.
 Although focused on PHP, this checklist can be extended to all programming languages.

-## Validation of inputs
+## Validation of Inputs
 Advice:

 * during development the configuration ```error_reporting = E_ALL``` (without removing the ```E_NOTICE```) is used to recognise uninitialised variables; in production, errors should not be displayed in the web interface;